surfaceUsed/tic-tac-toa-with-ai/README.md

 Stage 5/5.

 Tic tac toe game with an easy, medium or hard AI.
-The application asks the user for input; the user chooses if he/she is going to play, or lett the computer battle it out.
+The application asks the user for input; the user chooses if he/she is going to play, or let the computer battle it out.

 To initialize the application the user needs to type in "start", followed by who is going to play: